imofftoseethewizard/bloop/doc/reference.md

 ### General and Administrative

-Resource urls have the following form
+Resource urls have the following three forms:

     /<category>/<id>/<method>?<parameters>

-or
     /<category>/<id>

-or
     /<category>/<method>

 #### About